olssongerthel/Kalabalik/README.md

 `/orders?filter=Status=3|Dellevererad=1|`

-Example 3: Filter on on orders from a certain date `/orders?filter=Orderdatum>"2015-09-04T00:00:00.000Z"`
+Example 3: Filter on on orders from a certain date `/orders?filter=Orderdatum>"2015-09-04"`

 Use 1 or 0 for TRUE/FALSE when filtering.
 Use quotes for strings.

 ## Controlling the pages and results

-There are two available parameters related to results:
+There are four available parameters related to results:

-`PerPage` can be set to any integer below 10.000.
+`perPage` can be set to any integer below 10.000.
 Default is 25.
 `page` is the actual page number.
 This value is available in the metadata on each list result.
+`orderBy` is the property you wish to order the results by.
+Some indexes have a default that is hidden.
+`direction` used in combination with orderBy. `ASC` or `DESC` ar e valid options here, and `DESC` is mostly the default.

 ## Updating entities